The three UNESCO World Heritage Sites in Uganda

-The Kasubi Tombs can be included in any Safari where you begin in or end in Kampala or Entebbe.
-Other Baganda Kingdom Heritage Sites can also be included along with the Kasubi Tombs, such as Mengo, Ssezibwa Falls, Namugongo Martyr’s Shrine, Kabaka Lake, and more.
+The Kasubi Tombs can be included in any Safari where you begin or end in Kampala or Entebbe.
+Other Baganda Kingdom Heritage Sites can be included along with the Kasubi Tombs, such as Mengo, Ssezibwa Falls, Namugongo Martyr’s Shrine, Kabaka Lake, and more.

 The pearl of Africa – home of three UNESCO World Heritage Sites in Uganda– fabulous places and spaces for you to visit on your tour of Uganda